 Install Google Chrome via Flatpak Command

-With Flathub enabled, we can forge ahead with installing Google Chrome on Rocky Linux 9 or 8.
+Once Flathub is enabled, we can proceed with installing Google Chrome on Rocky Linux 10, 9, or 8.
 The flatpak install command comes in handy for this operation.

 Install Google Chrome stable or unstable

 The stable version of Google Chrome is the most recommended for regular use.
 It provides a seamless browsing experience with tested and proven features.
-To install the stable version, you need to run the following command in your terminal:
+Therefore, to install the stable version, you need to run the following command in your terminal:

 Please note that the Flatpak and Flathub systems do not support beta versions of Google Chrome.
-Therefore, only the stable and unstable versions are available for installation through this method.
+Consequently, only the stable and unstable versions are available for installation through this method.

 Initiating Google Chrome via CLI or GUI